-Skylum Luminar costs $67 and is available as both a standalone app and a plugin for other apps like Lightroom, Photoshop, and Photos for macOS.
+Skylum Luminar is available as both a standalone app and a plugin for other apps like Lightroom, Photoshop, and Photos for macOS.

 RawTherapee is a free, open-source RAW image-processing app available for Windows, macOS, and Linux.
-In terms of interface and toolset, it’s something of a hybrid between Photoshop and Lightroom, though it doesn’t have the same level of image management and organization capabilities.
+In terms of interface and toolset, it’s something of a hybrid between Photoshop and Lightroom, though it doesn’t have the same level of image management and organization capabilities of either.
 But because it’s more of a lightweight version of the other apps, it doesn’t have the same steep learning curve.

 What RawTherapee does share with Lightroom, though, is that it is non-destructive when working with RAW files and will always keep them intact.
 It also has many of the editing tools that you’ll find in Lightroom, like adjusting exposure, sharpening and curves, and color correction.

 People who like to use both Lightroom and Photoshop to manage and edit their photos should consider On1 Photo RAW, which has many of the digital asset management features of Lightroom and the image-editing capabilities of Photoshop.

 ON1 originally started out developing image-editing plugins, many of which are now integrated with Photo RAW.
 It also features layers and focus stacking, like Photoshop.

 When using Photo RAW, there’s no need to import images, as the program will automatically recognize images on your computer’s hard drive.

 ON1 Photo RAW has a decent one-time cost, and also comes with a 30-day free trial and a 90-day money-back guarantee.